cuiminba/website/content/authors/admin/_index.md

 I received my Ph.D. in economics from the University of Pennsylvania in 2023.

-My research interests are in microeconomic theory with a focus on learning, information, and dynamic games, as well as behavioral economics and experiments.
+My research interests are in microeconomic theory with a focus on learning, information, and dynamic games, as well as in behavioral economics and experiments.

 I am honored to be an invited speaker at the [Review of Economic Studies European Tour](https://www.restud.com/past-restud-tour-speakers/), 2023.